 Released: April 29, 2020

 This is the release candidate of the third maintenance release of Python 3.8 Note: The release you're looking at is Python 3.8.3rc1, a bugfix release for the legacy 3.8 series.
 Python 3.11 is now the latest feature release series of Python 3.
-Get the latest release of 3.11.x here. …
+Get the latest release of 3.11.x here …

 Released: July 20, 2020

 This is the fifth maintenance release of Python 3.8 Note: The release you're looking at is Python 3.8.5, a bugfix release for the legacy 3.8 series.
 Python 3.11 is now the latest feature release series of Python 3.
 Get the latest release of 3.11.x here.
-3.8.5 has been released …
+3.8.5 has …

 Released: June 1, 2022

 This is a beta preview of Python 3.11 Python 3.11 is still in development.
 3.11.0b3 is the third of five planned beta release previews.
-Beta release previews are intended to give the wider community the opportunity to test new features and bug fixes and to prepare their projects to support …
+Beta release previews are intended to give the wider community the opportunity to test new features and bug fixes and to prepare their projects to …

 Released: July 11, 2022

 This is a beta preview of Python 3.11 Python 3.11 is still in development.
 3.11.0b4 is the fourth of five planned beta release previews.
-Beta release previews are intended to give the wider community the opportunity to test new features and bug fixes and to prepare their projects to support …
+Beta release previews are intended to give the wider community the opportunity to test new features and bug fixes and to prepare their projects to …

 ...with full power to vote in accordance with the directions provided here and on all other matters that may come before the PSF member meeting to be held in Dallas at the Addison Marriott Quorum By The Galleria on February 24, 2006 from 5:10-19:00 pm.
 Election of Sponsor Members The following organizations have been nominated as sponsor members of the PSF.
 NomineeVote yes to accept as new member CCP Games yes no abstain [ circle one ] Election of Nominated Members The follo...